petros-d/docs/docs/api-keys.md

 ## Reauthorize an API Key

 By default, a new API key is granted access to a Deployment via a token for 24 hours.
-To continue using the API key after its cretion, you need to retrieve a new token at least every 24 hours.
+To continue using the API key after its creation, you need to retrieve a new token at least every 24 hours.
 You can retrieve a new token using the following API call:

 ```curl
 curl --location --request POST "https://auth.astronomer.io/oauth/token" \